 Your bankruptcy lawyer may be able to pull a list of your creditors from your credit reports.
 He may also pull tax records and documents regarding real estate and titled vehicles that you own from the county tax records, depending on where you reside.
 However, there is information that you must provide to your attorney for him to prepare your bankruptcy documents.

-Checklist of information and documents to provide to your bankruptcy lawyer if you want to file bankruptcy fast include:
+For example, a checklist of information and documents to provide to your bankruptcy lawyer if you want to file bankruptcy fast include:

 - Certificate of Completion for your Credit Counseling Course;